Lu Xun: Early career

-Together with Qian Daosun and Xu Shoushang he designed the Twelve Symbols national emblem in 1912.
+Together with Qian Daosun and Xu Shoushang, he designed the Twelve Symbols national emblem in 1912.

 Between 1912 and 1917 he was a member of an ineffectual censorship committee, informally studied Buddhist sutras, lectured on fine arts, wrote and self-published a book on the history of Shaoxing, and edited and self-published a collection of folk stories from the Tang and Song dynasties.
 He collected and self-published an authoritative book on the work of an ancient poet, Ji Kang, and wrote A Brief History of Chinese Fiction, a work which, because traditional scholars had not valued fiction, had little precedent in China.
 After Yuan Shikai declared himself the Emperor of China in 1915, Lu was briefly forced to participate in rituals honoring Confucius, which he ridiculed in his diaries.

 In 1917, an old friend of Lu's, Qian Xuantong, invited Lu to write for New Youth, a radical populist literary magazine that had recently been founded by Chen Duxiu, which also inspired a great number of younger writers such as Mao Dun.
-At first Lu was skeptical that his writing could serve any social purpose, and told Qian: "Imagine an iron house: without windows or doors, utterly indestructible, and full of sound sleepers – all about to suffocate to death.
-Let them die in their sleep, and they will feel nothing.
-Is it right to cry out, to rouse the light sleepers among them, causing them inconsolable agony before they die?"
-Qian replied that it was, because if the sleepers were awoken, "there was still hope – hope that the iron house may one day be destroyed".
-Shortly afterwards, in 1918 Lu wrote the first short story published in his name, "Diary of a Madman", for the magazine.
+At first Lu was skeptical that his writing could serve any social purpose.
+He told Qian: "Imagine an iron house without windows, absolutely indestructible, with many people fast asleep inside who will soon die of suffocation.
+But you know since they will die in their sleep, they will not feel the pain of death.
+Now if you cry aloud to wake a few of the lighter sleepers, making those unfortunate few suffer the agony of irrevocable death, do you think you are doing them a good turn?"
+Qian replied, "But if a few awake, you can't say that there is no hope of destroying the iron house."
+Shortly afterwards, in 1918 Lu wrote the first short story published in his name, "Diary of a Madman", for the April 2, 1918 magazine issue.

+Lu recounted the conversation in his short story collection, Call to Arms.
+It is widely known in China as a metaphor for the traditional Chinese cultural values and norms that Lu opposed.